 What Is Sumac

-Sumac is a Middle Eastern or Turkish Spice that is red in color and has a subtle lemony flavor.
+Sumac is a Middle Eastern or Turkish Spice that is red and has a subtle lemony flavor.
 It is not as strong as lemon, but it is sour.
 It is often used in marinades, soups, meat rubs, or salad dressings.

 Apart from having a nice tangy flavor, sumac has antimicrobial, antioxidant, and anti-inflammatory properties.

 Sumac is easily available at stores nowadays, but if you cannot get it, you can order it from online grocery portals like Amazon.

 Onions – This salad is traditionally made using red onions, although you can also use yellow or white onions.

 Sumac – Sumac is the key ingredient in this red onion salad.

 Parsley – Add in some fresh parsley for a refreshing taste.
 It also adds a nice hint of green color to the salad.

 You can also add mint or cilantro in case you do not get your hands on fresh parsley.

 Lemon Juice – Use only freshly squeezed lemon juice for the best taste.

 EVO Oil and Vinegar – Extra virgin olive oil and red wine vinegar make the onions a bit soft and add a beautiful flavor at the same time.
 The tangy flavor of the red wine vinegar complements the taste of sumac.

 Salt and Sugar – Season the Turkish onion salad with salt and sugar to make it even yummier.

 If you want to make these marinated onions spicy, add some cayenne or red pepper flakes.

 How To Make Sumac Onions

 Start by preparing the onions.
 Peel 3 large onions and wash them.
 Cut them in half using a sharp knife and then into thin and even slices.
 If the onions are bitter, slice them and soak them in cold water for 15 minutes.
 Squeeze to remove excess water and then use them to make the salad.

 Wash the parsley and chop it finely.

-Mix 2 cups sliced onions and 2 tablespoon chopped parsley in a bowl.
+Mix 2 cups of sliced onions and 2 tablespoon of chopped parsley in a bowl.